-It is beneficial for a startup company Pennsylvania to be registered in the state as the “Quaker State” is considered by many to be a historically innovative state.
+It is beneficial for a start-up company in Pennsylvania to be registered in this state as the “Quaker State” is considered by many to be a historically innovative one.
 There is an exhaustive list of “first achievements” starting with the first professional baseball stadium in 1909 and off late, Hershey has made it the chocolate capital of the United States.
 There are several industries that have been thriving since the early 19th century and today the industrial economy is diverse although one of the largest and the fastest growing industry is surprisingly “Food Products and Other Organic Produce”.
-There has been a resurgence of the natural gas industry, and steel manufacturing has a $87 billion economic impact.
+There has been a resurgence of the natural gas industry, and steel manufacturing has an $87 billion economic impact.

 Business Growth Incentive for New Businesses